Nemus-Project/haptic-harpsichord-nime-2025/src/main.md

 Support brackets and baffles  were made for the project while the macmini bracket and JST locator were sourced from creative commons models.

-Any colour of filament can be used, though it is advised to use a dark filament for the baffles.
+Any colour of filament can be used, though it is advised to use a dark coloured filament for the baffles.

 See each corresponding section for more detail on 3D printed components.